 We all need sources of inspiration, provocation, and support to live our best lives.
-Throughout this section, you will find a selection of writings, videos, and audio recordings that will enlighten and embolden your commitment to living gratefully.
-Search here for treasures and draw freely from their abundant gifts…
+Writing, videos, and audio recordings nourish a commitment to living gratefully.
+Search here for treasures and draw freely from their gifts…

 This site (which is in essence a digital book) was created for those who struggle internally.
 Author Kent Hoffman writes that a shift can occur from: “I think I’m alone in this pain,” to “Others feel this way,” to “My suffering makes sense and I have new options I didn’t quite recognize before.”

 Abundant research has shown that mental health is every bit as vital to wellbeing as physical health, and yet our emotional struggles can make us feel isolated and/or ashamed.
 These “secondary” feelings only compound our challenges.
 Our longings for contentment and happiness can feel overwhelming, especially if we have no roadmap.
 The following is a list of books — “roadmaps,” if you like, which we have found enlightening, affirming, or helpful, and for which we are grateful.

 We are grateful for the following books which have delighted, informed and enchanted us with their bold and loving invitations to children (of all ages) to live a wholehearted and grateful life.